BI 3223 Worldviews, Lipscomb University

-- Premillennialism returned in the 19th century to become the prominent view among conservative Protestants as well as Adventists, Mormons, and Jehovah’s Witnesses.
+- Premillennialism returned in the 19th century to become the prominent view among conservative Protestants as well as Seventh Day Adventists, Mormons, and Jehovah’s Witnesses.

-- At the end of the present church dispensation which many believe will be soon, God will remove all true Christians from the world at the Rapture, taking them up to heaven (an idea first taught in the 19th century).
-On earth during a third dispensation lasting seven years, God will begin his plan again with the Jews to bring them to Christ.
+- At the end of the present church dispensation, which many believe will be soon, God will remove all true Christians from the world at the Rapture, taking them up to heaven (an idea first taught in the 19th century).
+On earth during a third dispensation lasting seven years, God will begin his plan again to save the Jews and bring them to Christ.

 - Rapture: according to Darby, Christ will actually return twice (an idea never taught in scripture).
 First, Christ will come to take all true believers to heaven where they will escape the Great Tribulation on earth led by the Antichrist.
 During the next seven years of the third dispensation, the focus of God’s plan for salvation will shift to Israel, the primary victims of the Antichrist’s persecution during the Great Tribulation.

 - At the end of the seven years, Christ will return again and will defeat the Antichrist at the battle of Armageddon.
 He will rescue the Jews, winning their gratitude and worship.
 Then he will establish his millennial kingdom in Jerusalem.
 Only after this 1000-year reign on earth will believers go to heaven.